Kristijan-K/fuzzy-tab-finder/README.md

 - **Fuzzy Search Tabs**: Quickly find and switch to any open tab by typing a few characters from its title or URL.
 - **Tab Grouping**: Easily group your current active tab into an existing group or create a new group with a custom name.
 - **Ungroup Tab**: Remove the current active tab from its group.
+- **Bookmark Management**:
+    - **Add Current Tab to Bookmark Folder**: Quickly add the current active tab as a bookmark to an existing bookmark folder.
+If the bookmark already exists, it will be moved to the selected folder.
+    - **Open Bookmarks**: Search and open existing bookmarks from your Chrome bookmarks.

 ## Installation